Oh Mercy Me

 January 24, 2010

 Even though I grew up in Delaware, which has a higher percentage of students attending private schools than any other state, the schools are just different up here in Connecticut.
-In fact, it seems that the entire private/prep school archetype is always in regards to schools in Connecticut.
+In fact, it seems that the entire private/prep school archetype is always a reference to schools in Connecticut or Massachusetts.

-Miss Porter’s, Choate, Loomis, The Gunnery, Ethel Walker, Avon Old Farms, The Kent School, Pomfret, The Rectory, Woodstock… to name a few off the top of my head.
-These joints all cost more than Yale, are often more beautiful, and often have a rather impressive list of alumni.
+Miss Porter’s, Choate, Loomis, The Gunnery, Ethel Walker, Avon Old Farms, The Kent School, Pomfret, The Rectory, Taft, Woodstock… to name a few off the top of my head.
+These joints all cost as much as or more than Yale, are often more beautiful, and often have a rather impressive list of alumni.

 And what I’m finding is that a bunch of them have actual legitimate art galleries within them.
-Loomis Chaffee isn’t the most beautiful campus, it’s not in the most beautiful town (not even close on that score… Heck, I work in Windsor), and get this – the tuition/board for Loomis-Chaffee is a cool $44,000.
+Loomis Chaffee isn’t the most beautiful campus, it’s not in the most beautiful town, and get this – the tuition/board for Loomis-Chaffee is a cool $63,000 (in 2022).
 Wow.
-I don’t even want to look up the other schools I listed, as they are all probably more expensive.
+I don’t even want to look up the other schools I listed, but they are all aligned.
 Holy crap, I guess Connecticut deserves a bit of its reputation.

 Stuff like that cracks me up.
-The list of Loomis alumni isn’t as impressive.
+The list of Loomis alumni isn’t as impressive… Jesse Camp?!
+LOL.

 Anyway, Loomis is in Windsor.
-As I said, I work in Windsor.
-Windsor is chockfull of history (said to be Connecticut’s oldest town) and other interesting stuff (there are plenty of Loomis and Chaffee monuments at the Windsor Cemetery which boasts the oldest legible monument in the US, among other things), but it’s just not beautiful.
-Sorry, Windsorites.
-In fact, here’s the coolest thing about the Loomis campus, and it’s really not all that cool: The campus lies at the confluence of the Farmington and Connecticut rivers.
+Windsor is chockfull of history and other interesting stuff (there are plenty of Loomis and Chaffee monuments at the Windsor Cemetery which boasts the oldest legible monument in the US, among other things), but it’s just not the place you’d expect to find a top notch private school.
+Here’s the coolest thing about the Loomis campus, and it’s really not all that cool: The campus lies at the confluence of the Farmington and Connecticut rivers.
 The campus is known informally as “The Island” because spring rains and melting snow create floodwaters that raise the level of the rivers and flood the lowlands surrounding the campus, sometimes literally cutting the school off from dry land.

 I lied, here’s the coolest thing about Loomis.
 The Loomis Homestead on campus is the oldest wooden house in Connecticut, dating to 1688.
 I guess all those floods have kept it too wet to burn down.
-Here’s a picture of it, from The Boarding School Review:
+Here’s a picture of it:

 After those two things, the coolest thing at Loomis is the Mercy Gallery and the Richmond Art Center.
 Don’t believe me?
 Well check this out – During its brief history, the gallery has exhibited work by a variety of artists, including: Mark Rothko, Willem deKooning and Richard Diebenkorn to name a few.
 I’m impressed… My high school hosted art by my brother, and while I think he’s a mighty fine artist, he hasn’t been shown at MoMa (yet).